Mass shootings in the United States: Perpetrator demographics

 According to The New York Times, there is no common profile of people who carry out mass shootings in the United States, except that they are mostly men.
 By race, according to a study, the proportion of mass shooters in the United States who are white is about equal to the overall proportion of white people in the general population of the US.
 The proportion of male mass shooters is considerably larger than the proportion of males in the general population.
 According to the Associated Press, white men comprise nearly 50% of all mass shooters in the US.
 According to the National Institute of Justice/The Violence project study, the demographics of shooters were 97.7% male, with an average age of 34.1 years, 52.3% white, 20.9% black, 8.1% Latino, 6.4% Asian, 4.2% Middle Eastern, and 1.8% Native American.

 According to the Center for Inquiry, mass shootings of family members (the most common) are usually carried out by white, middle-aged males.
-Felony-related mass shootings (connected with a previous crime) tend to be committed by young Black or Hispanic males with extensive criminal records, typically against people of the same ethnic group.
+Felony-related mass shootings (connected with a previous crime) tend to be committed by young black or Hispanic males with extensive criminal records, typically against people of the same ethnic group.
 Public mass shootings of persons unrelated to the shooter, and for a reason not connected with a previous crime (the rarest but most publicized) are committed by men whose racial distribution closely matches that of the nation as a whole.
 Other than gender, the demographic profiles of public mass shooters are too varied to draw firm conclusions.
 In a 2014 review of 160 active shooter incidents in the U.S. from 2000 to 2013 across 40 states and the District of Columbia, the FBI found that the perpetrator was female in only 6 of the 160 incidents (4%) and that in only 2 incidents (1%) was there more than one perpetrator.
 Analogously, in December 2013, the Journal of Forensic Sciences published a sociodemographic network characteristics and antecedent behaviors survey of 119 lone-actor terrorists in the United States and Europe that found that 96.6% were male.

 Contributing factors

+In a 2026 meta-analysis, a study found "consistent patterns in perpetrators’ experiences, behaviors, and communications prior to the attacks."
+The study, released by the Rockefeller Institute of Government in Albany, New York, reviewed 171 mass shootings in 39 states from 1999 to 2024, had several "Key findings":